EricYXu/HarvardYalePredictions/README.md

+Youtube Link to Demo: https://youtu.be/CjpDRYZStRo

 This is the sportsbook for the biggest football game of the year, Harvard vs. Yale.
 This is meant to be a way for students and trusted adults to place bets on the game.
 Our application provides features such as real-time betting lines, user balance tracking, and historical game statistics and utilizes Flask, Socket.IO, SQLite, and Bootstrap for a seamless and interactive user experience.

+TLDR:
+How to use our website:
+- type flask run in the terminal under the right directory
+- open the link
+- loaded to front page
+- If you have an account, login.
+Else, register as a new user.
+- Once you are logged in, you will see a dashboard, that allows you to practice bet on certain things
+- Either choose to play around, or go to the stats page
+- On the stats page, you will be prompted to input years into our website, and follow instructions to do that
+- click on the ESPN link
+- Make a betting decision based on what you see from previous games
+- Look at the betting lines on all bets page.
+- Place bet on the live betting page, and if you want to bet more than the amount in the account right now, you can input more money.
+You can also select what you want to bet on, as there are 3 options, Over/Under, Moneyline, and Spread
+- Place bet, and then see the bet on all bets.
+If other people have bet when you are utilizing the website, it will show up and you can see
+- Log out after betting, or place more than one bet

 In order to run the code, you will need to download the libraries in the requirements.txt file, using pip, as well as have Python, PIP, and SQLite downloaded.
 You can install these using pip install __.
 Now that you are all situated to run the code, clone the repository from github into your codespace.
 Now, simply type flask run into the terminal and there will be a link that